radgrad/docusaurus2/docs/developers/design/config/settings.md

 The University of Hawaii RadGrad instances must support CAS authentication in order for users to login using their UH credentials (which also authenticates them as UH personnel.)

 The server-side "cas" field provides the url to the CAS server.
-There are two possible values (at UH):
+There are two possible values (at UH) for the baseUrl field:
   * "https://cas-test.its.hawaii.edu/cas/" (during development)
   * "https://authn.hawaii.edu/cas/" (for production).